MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/guest-authentication-mode-only.md

    :::tip

-   You can obtain the value of your Project ID and Dashboard ID by running a dashboard in MicroStrategy Library and copying the URL.
+   You can obtain the value of your Project ID and Dashboard ID by running a dashboard in Library and copying the URL.

    :::